 The Caisse leases office buildings for branch operations.
-The lease of one office building expires in 2026 with an extension option exercisable by the Caisse for an additional 10 years after the end of the non-cancellable period.
+The existing leases expires in 2025 and 2026 with extension options exercisable by the Caisse for an additional 5 and 10 years after the end of the non-cancellable periods.
 Extension options are included in the lease term when the Caisse is reasonably certain to exercise that option.
-The lease of the second building expires in 2025.